hgaps/conflicts/README.md

 Adding new insertion using branch GPA to be merged with origin/master

+Now, I continue working locally with GPA, but I want to push to remote GPA, not Main.

 Adding new line to differentiate local main from gpa. this is the line